DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 ### Distance with Slope

-Define a Feature Line point based on distance and slope:
+Define a point based on distance and slope:

 - **Distance** - Specify distance from the previous point or origin
 - **Slope Percentage** - Specify slope percentage for point or origin